Icinga/icinga2/doc/5-advanced-topics.md

 ### <a id="timeperiods-includes-excludes"></a> Time Periods Inclusion and Exclusion

-Sometimes it is necessary to exclude certain time ranges from your default time period definitions.
-For example if you don't want to send out any notification during the holiday season, or if you only want to allow small time windows for executed checks.
+Sometimes it is necessary to exclude certain time ranges from your default time period definitions, for example, if you don't want to send out any notification during the holiday season, or if you only want to allow small time windows for executed checks.